 Pursuant to the completed plan of arrangement in 2016 between the Company, NexJ Health Inc. and NexJ Health Holdings Inc., the Company also entered into a shared services agreement with NexJ Health Inc. under which the Company was to provide services and support functions relating to facilities, human resources, finance and IT services for a monthly fee agreed upon between the parties.
 The Company charged \$636 for these services for the year ended December 31, 2016.
 Management evaluated the recoverability of these charges, including the financial position of NexJ Health Inc. as at December 31, 2016 and concluded that it was impaired and recorded a provision of \$636 in the statements of comprehensive loss for the year ended December 31, 2016.
-These amounts continue to be impaired as at December 31, 2018.
+These amounts continue to be impaired as at December 31, 2019.

-Commencing January 1, 2017, as agreed to between the parties, the Company will only charge for facilities and any third party costs paid on behalf of NexJ Health Inc. and, accordingly, the Company charged \$442 (2017 - \$401) for the year ended December 31, 2018.
-Outstanding receivables amounting to \$141 (2017 - \$88) have been recorded under prepaid expenses and other assets in the statements of financial position and are to be paid by NexJ Health Inc. subsequent to their respective period end.
+Commencing January 1, 2017, as agreed to between the parties, the Company will only charge for facilities and any third party costs paid on behalf of NexJ Health Inc. and, accordingly, the Company charged \$419 (2018 - \$442) for the year ended December 31, 2019.
+Outstanding receivables amounting to \$613 (2018 - \$141) have been recorded under prepaid expenses and other assets in the statements of financial.